Rikimaru Chikada: Early life and family

 Rikimaru Chikada was born on 2 November 1993 in Hyōgo, Japan.
-His mother is a jazz dancer and runs a dance studio.
+His mother was a jazz dancer and used to run a dance studio.
 His father is a professional baseball player and coach.
 His younger sister, Yumeri Chikada, is also a dancer and choreographer.
 He attended high school at Itami Kita High School and graduated from Kyoto University of Foreign Studies, majoring in Portuguese (Department of Brazilian and Portuguese Studies).